Precise many-body calculations and hyperfine interaction effect on dynamic polarizabilities at the low-lying energy levels of Y$^{2+}$: INTRODUCTION

-Further, recent experiment on the isotope shift of $4 ^2D_{3/2}\rightarrow 5 ^2P_{3/2}$ transition of Y$^{2+}$ ion at 294.6 nm \cite{Vormawah2018} motivate us to propose $4 ^2D_{3/2} \rightarrow 5 ^2S_{1/2}$ transition (clock transition) for the above quantum experiments.
-These prodigious technological and conceptual advancements on quantum experiments cannot be worthwhile for precision measurements without the proper choice of frequencies of the external field at which differential ac-Stark shift among the relevant energy levels of the atom or ion vanishes.
-The corresponding wavelengths of these frequencies are called magic wavelengths \cite{Mitroy2010}.
-Also, the precise measurement \cite{Trubko2015} of the tune-out wavelengths of light, where the polarizability of an atomic state vanishes, are crucial for atom interferometry, and vector polarizability plays a significant role \cite{Fortson1999} in that due to its dependance on $m_F$.
-Urge of finding these magic zero wavelengths inspires the theorists for highly accurate calculations on the dynamic polarizabilities of the electronic states of atoms or ions involved in the experiments.
-Here we are interested in evaluating polarizabilities of the ground (4$^2D_{\frac{3}{2}}$), first excited (4$^2D_{\frac{5}{2}}$) and second excited (5$^2S_{\frac{1}{2}}$) states of Y$^{2+}$.
-Another advantage of using Y$^{2+}$ is the long lifetime of the first (244.08s) and second (10.76s) excited states \cite{Das2018}, which can be advantageous for experiments.
-Beside of all these three states, the 5$^2P_{\frac{1}{2},\frac{3}{2}}$ states of Y$^{2+}$ are also important as the cooling transitions 4$^2D_{\frac{3}{2},\frac{5}{2}} -$4$^2D_{\frac{3}{2},\frac{5}{2}}$ clock transitions at those levels of experimental interests due to the external field of linearly as well as circularly polarized light.
-We also calculate the tune-out \cite{LeBlanc2007} wavelengths for which the ac-Stark-shifts for the above hyperfine states becomes zero.
-The circularly polarized light yields an extra component to the valence polarizability, ``vector part", compare to linearly polarized light.
-This vector polarizability part arises from the induced dipole moment perpendicular to the polarization of the field.
-As a consequence, the circularly polarized light is advantageous for the quantum experiments \cite{Flambaum2008, Arora2012}.
+Further, a recent experiment on the isotope shift of $5 ^2S_{\frac{1}{2}}\rightarrow 5 ^2P_{\frac{1}{2}}$ transition of Y$^{2+}$ ion at 294.6 nm \cite{Vormawah2018}, where optical pumping $(4 ^2D_{\frac{3}{2}}\rightarrow 5 ^2P_{\frac{3}{2}})$ is achieved by 232.7 nm laser source, motivates us to propose $4 ^2D_{\frac{3}{2}} \rightarrow 5 ^2S_{\frac{1}{2}}$ transition (clock transition) for the above mentioned quantum experiments.
+This is evident from the energy-level diagram in Fig.~\ref{fig111} indicating possible cooling and clock transitions of Y$^{2+}$ among the level positions of all the five states.
+These prodigious technological and conceptual advancements on quantum experiments can not be worthwhile for precision measurements without the proper choice of wavelengths of the external field at which the differential ac-Stark shift between the associated energy levels of the atom or ion vanishes.
+The corresponding wavelengths are called magic wavelengths \cite{Mitroy2010}.
+In addition, the precise measurements of the tune-out wavelengths of light, where the polarizability of an atomic state vanishes, are crucial for atom interferometry \cite{Trubko2015}.